ChristilawD/AWS_CloudFormation/SSMAgent_cf.md

 *           aws sts get-caller-identity
 * ARN of the SNS Topic to send notifications through (Optional, can be removed if no notification is needed)
 *           In order to get notifications (email, sms or other), you will need to create/use a topic, obtain the ARN and enter it here
-* S3 Bucket Name to store logs / S3 Bucket prefix to assign logs for this job (Optional, can be removed if no notification is needed)
+* S3 Bucket Name to store logs / S3 Bucket prefix to assign logs for this job (Optional, can be removed if no log collection is needed)
 *           These need to already exist in order to be used

 # Template Parameters